Chevron and Apache are leading the way in Canada's emerging liquefied natural gas (LNG) industry.

 In December 2012, Chevron Canada Limited and Apache Corporation signed a 50/50 joint venture agreement to build the Kitimat LNG project.
 Under this agreement, Chevron will operate the LNG facility at Bish Cove near Kitimat, B.C, the natural gas Pacific Trail Pipeline and market LNG to customers, while Apache will manage the development and production of natural gas from British Columbia's prolific natural gas resource in the Liard and Horn River Basins in Northeast British Columbia.

 The proposed Kitimat LNG facility will be built on land leased under a unique benefit agreement with the Haisla Nation.
 The facility will include two liquefaction trains to cool the natural gas to a liquid state, LNG storage tanks and a marine jetty and berth to accommodate specialized LNG carriers.
 Kitimat LNG has a National Energy Board (NEB) license to export up to 10 million tonnes of LNG per year.
 Natural gas will be delivered to the facility by the proposed 480 kilometre Pacific Trail Pipeline from Summit Lake, B.C. to Kitimat.
-Fifteen First Nations along the proposed natural gas pipeline route have signed the innovative First Nations Limited Partnership agreement which will deliver specific economic as well as employment, training, and contracting benefits to First Nations for the lifetime of the project.
+Sixteen First Nations along the proposed natural gas pipeline route have signed the innovative First Nations Limited Partnership agreement which will deliver specific economic as well as employment, training, and contracting benefits to First Nations for the lifetime of the project.